SAFA Women's League: Sponsorships

 During the beginning of the 2021–22 season, South African Football Association announced that they secured a naming-rights deal with Hollywoodbets.
 The deal is worth about R17 million, with the winner receiving R2 million while runners up receive R1 million.
 They also sponsor the awards at the end of the season, giving away prize money of R50,000 to the player of the season, young player of the season, coach of the season as well as top goal score.
-The deal is set to be a 3-year deal.
+The deal was set to be a 3-year deal.
+SAFA and Hollywoodbets renewed the deal in May 2025.

 Broadcasting

 SABC are currently the only broadcaster for SAFA Women's League.
 They broadcast matches throughout their three channels: SABC 1, SABC 3 and SABC Sport.
 They only broadcast two matches during the weekend.

 Founding teams

 A list of the teams that took part in the inaugural SAFA Women's League: